 Sale of illegal drugs and period of ineligibility for federal student aid:

 - 1st Offense – 2 years from date of conviction

 - 2nd Offense – Indefinite Period

 - 3+ Offenses – Indefinite Period

 Students regain eligibility the day after the period of ineligibility ends or when they successfully complete a qualified drug rehabilitation program.

 Further drug convictions will make them ineligible again.
 Students denied eligibility for an indefinite period can regain aid only after successfully completing a rehabilitation program or if a conviction is reversed, set aside, or removed from the student’s record so that fewer than two convictions for sale or three convictions for possession remain on the record.
 In such instances, the nature and dates of the remaining convictions will determine when the student regains eligible.

-It is the student’s responsibility to certify to the Office of Financial Assistance and Planning the date of conviction and that a drug rehabilitation program has been completed.
+It is the student’s responsibility to certify to Student Central the date of conviction and that a drug rehabilitation program has been completed.